Kborh/surfs-up/README.md

-## Summery:
+## Summary:
-      comparing the statistical summeries, the average temperature do not indicate the time when the temperature were taken.
+      comparing the statistical summaries, the average temperature do not indicate the time when the temperature were taken.
 If the temperature was taken in the morning, it could change from 10 - 20 degrees in the afretnoon.
 The lowerest tmeperature recorded in December was 56 degrees, which might have been cool for the local population, but some tourists will find it perfect for vactioning and